-The National Institute for Health Research (NIHR) and the Wellcome Trust have joined forces to increase the number of high quality research projects in countries with limited resources.
+The NIHR and the Wellcome Trust have joined forces to increase the number of high quality research projects in countries with limited resources.

 The NIHR-Wellcome Global Health Research partnership is particularly interested in supporting research into diseases such as diabetes, heart attacks and cancer, as well as mental health, nutrition, snake bite, and multi-morbidity - where individuals have two or more long-term conditions.
 It will focus on applied health research with patients and communities at its heart.

 The funding will support research projects which will expand a range of Wellcome’s existing schemes in priority areas for both funders.
 Applications are open to researchers based in a university or research institute in a low- or middle-income country or the UK with the majority of the work being conducted in low-resource setting.

 The collaboration will be a significant global health partnership between the NIHR and the Wellcome Trust to jointly develop a programme for delivering world-class global health research evidence.